robusta-dev/robusta/docs/configuration/configuring-sinks.rst

 Integrating Sinks
 ==========================

 Robusta can send notifications to various destinations, called sinks.
+These are general settings for all sinks, please take a look at the specific sink guide for detailed instructions.

 For a list of all sinks, refer to :ref:`Sinks Reference`.